TruebitProtocol/interactive-coin-offerings/LibVersions/AutoRemoval/README.md

 1. Bids which exercise voluntary withdrawals forfeit their "bonus."

-We also need to figure out a better way to handle autowithdrawls because that could end up costing average bidders a lot of gas to pay for the computation of finding minimal personal valuations and refunding them.
-The only Solutions proposed right now is to have the owner periodically call autoWithdrawl manually so the owner pays for the gas
+We also need to figure out a better way to handle autowithdrawals because that could end up costing average bidders a lot of gas to pay for the computation of finding minimal personal valuations and refunding them.
+The only Solutions proposed right now is to have the owner periodically call autoWithdrawal manually so the owner pays for the gas

 We want to try to make this implementation as robust, secure, and high performing as possible, so we are open to improvement suggestions on almost any aspect of the implementation.
 Please don't hesitate to open an issue or bring it up on the slack channel.